 He is also a parent of two children who keep him very active in his quest for healthy and effective parenting methods.

 He has been helping parents become “askable” about sexuality issues for more than 20 years.
 He started his work in 1987, when he helped establish a teen peer education theatre troupe, the PG-13 Players, for a chapter of Planned Parenthood.
 Since then, he has educated thousands of children and youth on a variety of sexuality-related topics, and has trained thousands of professionals and parents on sexuality education skills.
 He is a Trainer of Facilitators for Our Whole Lives, a curriculum developed by the Unitarian Universalist Association and the United Church of Christ.
-He has appeared on numerous radio and television programs discussing teen sexuality and sexuality education, and has authored a series of articles for parents for the Georgia Campaign for Adolescent Power and Potential (www.GCAPP.org).
+He has appeared on numerous radio and television programs discussing teen sexuality and sexuality education, and has authored a series of articles on family communication for the Georgia Campaign for Adolescent Power and Potential (GCAPP).
+He is also a co-author of Wonderfully Made: Faith and Sexuality for Ages 10-12.

 He holds a B.A. in Human Resources from Eckerd College, and a Master of Theological Studies degree from Vanderbilt Divinity School.
-He is certified as a sexuality educator by the American Association of Sexuality Educators, Counselors, and Therapists: www.AASECT.org.
+He is certified as a sexuality educator by the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).

 He lives with his wife and two sons in Atlanta, Georgia.